Patient Information & Application Process

 If you would like to be considered for an islet transplant, you should complete and return the application package.

-If you do not meet the current criteria we will let you know and keep your name on file, if you wish, so that at some time in the future we may offer you the opportunity to participate.
-We will do the best we can to complete your assessment in a timely fashion.
+An islet transplant may not be the right option for you, right now.
+If you wish we will keep your name on file so that at some time in the future we may offer you the opportunity to participate.
+We will do our best to complete your assessment in a timely fashion.

 The number of islet transplants available every year is extremely limited, as transplants are based on organ availability.
 For this reason, and for the safety of patients, we are required to be very selective in determining who should undergo an islet transplant.